yahsinhuangtw/le_projet/src/consensus.md

 - malicious actions prevention
 - performance

-A **consensus mechanism** is an algorithm or set of rules that all nodes in a network follow.
-Even in the presence of network delays, disruptions, or malicious behavior, these rules allow nodes to reach agreement on data—*under certain assumptions*.
-The term *protocol* is often used interchangeably with *consensus mechanism*.
-When you see “the protocol will do X,” it means that each node following the protocol will independently perform action X. The term *chain* is also frequently used to refer to the protocol, especially when discussing the data it produces.
-A chain contains data that reflects the outcome of the protocol.
+A consensus mechanism is an algorithm or rule, that all the nodes follow, and subject to network delays or disruption, or malicious behaviors, under some assumptions, they could make a decsion on some data.
+People use the word "protocol" and use it as a subject.
+When readers see "the protocol will do X," that means each protocol byding nodes would do X. People use a specific "chain" to represent the protocol too.
+A chain contains data which is the outcome from the protocol.

-When you see a role ending in “-er” or “-or” (like *validator*), think of it as a *cyborg*: part human, part machine.
-A validator is a person responding to economic incentives—they seek rewards and try to avoid penalties like losing their deposit.
-But a validator is also a computer, running 24/7, sending network messages, and signing cryptographic proofs.
+When we read a specific actor end with "er" or "or," thinking them as a cyborg, a combination of human and machines.
+A validator is a human who respond to incentives, they like rewards and avoid lossing their deposits.
+They are also computers, who can stay up 24 hours sending messages and perform cryptographic actions like signing digital signatures.

-- TODO:
-- [ ] blockchain paradigm / State transition

-# The global view: Chains and Checkpoints
+# The global view: The chain and their Checkpoints

 Ethereum's consensus is governed by the **Gasper** protocol, a specific implementation of proof of stake.
 The system attempts to create two outcomes: